dvishchu/labent-1497/docs/source/task_01.rst

 Step 3: Configure BGP
 *********************

-As last step, we will configure BGP protocol, so we can advertise host reachability information via L2VPN EVPN address family in fabric.
+As last step, we will configure BGP protocol, so we can advertise host reachability information to the fabric via L2VPN EVPN address family.
 In this scenario, both spine and leaf switches are part of same AS 65001 and spine switches are acting like route reflectors.

 .. image:: assets/cfg01_bgp.png
     :align: center